 You may have a series of custom settings and want to correct a single setting.
 To do so, just scan the new setting to overwrite the old one.
-For example, if you had previously saved the setting for Beeper Volume at Low to your custom defaults, and decide you want the beeper volume set to High, just scan the Set Custom Defaults bar code, then scan the Beeper Volume High menu code, and then Save Custom Defaults.
+For example, if you had previously saved the setting for Beeper Volume at Low to your custom defaults, and decide you want the beeper volume set to High, just scan the Set Custom Defaults bar code, then scan the Beeper Volume High menu code.
 The rest of the custom defaults will remain, but the beeper volume setting will be updated.